 Adequate CaloriesHow many calories your child needs depends on age, sex, and activity level.
 You don’t usually need to worry about tracking calories with children as they are pretty good at self-regulating how much they need to eat.
 However, it is up to you to provide them with healthy food options and an adequate amount of food.
 Here are some tips on making sure your child gets the amount of calories:

 - Serve small portion sizes.
 Serving too much food at one time encourages overeating, but always give your child more food if desired.
 Do not limit the number of servings.

 - Children have small stomachs and short attention spans, so spread food out over the course of the day.
-But rather than allowing your child to graze all day, try to have set eating times—three meals and two or three snacks per day usually works well.
+But rather than allowing your child to graze all day, try to have set eating times—3 meals and 2-3 snacks per day usually works well.

 - Focus on providing your child with a variety of nutrient-rich foods from all the different food groups and limit foods that are high in added sugar or fat.